moinkhan07/Online-Food-Delivery-App/README.md

 # Services(Functionalities) :
 <img src="./Assets/services.png">

-# Basic flow of functionality :
+# Basic flow of the application :
 - User can register
 - can login/logout
 - can view all items